FS Shringla calls on Prime Minister Sheikh Hasina in Dhaka | Politics

 President Kovind is expected to travel to Dhaka on a state visit from December 15 to 17.

+Hasina recalled the days of her captivity with other family members during the liberation war and mentioned that Indian recognition of Bangladesh had overwhelmed them.

+Indian High Commissioner to Bangladesh Vikram Kumar Doraiswami and Policy Adviser in the Ministry of External Affair Ashok Malik were also present in the meeting.

-On Tuesday, Shringla met top Bangladeshi leaders here and reviewed the wide-ranging and growing cooperation between the two countries, including cooperation in tackling the COVID-19 pandemic.
+On Tuesday, Shringla called on Foreign Minister A K Abdul Momen during which they reviewed the wide-ranging and growing cooperation between the two countries, including cooperation in tackling the COVID-19 pandemic.

-Shringla met his counterpart Masud Bin Momen and discussed progress in bilateral ties on all fronts.
+Shringla also met his counterpart Masud Bin Momen on Tuesday and discussed progress in bilateral ties on all fronts.

 During their joint appearance before the media after the talks, Shringla said there was no major difference in opinions regarding the bilateral pending issues between Bangladesh and India.